 There are several laboratory tests that can help to identify and confirm a Lyme disease diagnosis.
 The tests look for antibodies that fight the bacteria that spread Lyme disease.
 Because Lyme disease is caused by bacteria, it is treated with antibiotics.

 If you suspect you may have contracted Lyme disease, don’t wait for it to get worse.
 Visit AM/PM Urgent Care today.
-We have locations in Bergenfield, Cliffside Park, and North Bergen.
+We have offices in Bergenfield, Cliffside Park, North Bergen, Norwoord, Englewood, and Allendale.
 No appointment necessary.